thoughtspot/cs_tools/docs/tutorial/install.md

 If you run into issues at any time, either reach out to your assigned Customer Success Manager, or submit feedback to the __CS Tools__ team directly in this [Google Form][google-form-help], or open an [issue on GitHub][github-help].
 </center>

+---

+## Configure CS Tools

+__CS Tools__ supports being run against many different platforms.
+Configuration files represent a way to define a specific user interacting with ThoughtSpot programmatically.

+This can be helpful if you maintain both a __Production__ and __Non-Production__ environment, or if you operate as a center of excellence and want to provide your domain managers with programmatic access to the portion of __ThoughtSpot__.

+__Read on to the next section__ to learn about how to set up a configuration file.

 [^1]: